AAM77/beautyproduct-cli-app/README.md

 In its current state, the scraper’s CLI allows the user to:

-(1) Print a numbered list of sale products by alphabetical order (2) Print a numbered list of sale products by alphabetical order (3) Search by product name (searching by a keyword or substring works) (4) Search for products that contain a user-specified ingredient (searching with a keyword or substring works)
+(1) Print a numbered list of sale products by alphabetical order and allows the user to choose a list for more info (2) Print a numbered list of sale products by alphabetical order (3) Search by product name (searching by a keyword or substring works) (4) Search for products that contain a user-specified ingredient (searching with a keyword or substring works)